Choosing an aquarium

 - Tanks should not have cloudy water.

 - Watch out for split fins, white spot disease, open sores or underweight fish (concave bellies).

 Find out more about fish health and welfare.

 When to get your fish

-We recommend using ‘fishless cycling’ when setting up a new tank.
+We recommend using 'fishless cycling' when you first set up your new tank.
 Only add fish once your aquarium has been set up and running for at least two weeks.
-You can read more about this in fish care sheet (PDF 556KB).

 Finally, it's important to make sure you set up the tank for the specific type of fish you want to keep.

 Stay in touch

 Sign up to receive our emails today.
 Get more pet care advice, hints and tips on helping wildlife, our latest news, rehoming success stories and more directly to your inbox.